sharkPulse/sharkPulseR/README.md

-Package to browse, query and process sharkPulse data.
+Package to explore, query and process sharkPulse data.